So, the question is:

 The badminton phrase refers to the alert position being taken by a player in readiness of the bird being hit by the opponent.

-Open face racket is one of the terminologies used in badminton referring to the way a racket faces upwards.
+Open face racket is one of the common terminologies used in badminton and it refers to the way a racket faces upwards.

 The overhand shot is taken with a downward arm and wrist motion.

-Playing the racket into the shuttle above a player’s head is called an overhead shot.
+Playing the racket into the shuttle above a player's head is better known as an overhead shot.

 The overhead smash is an aggressive powerful shot played steeply downwards usually from high in the air.